Table of Contents

 - Flexibility: Carpet comes in an immense range of colors and styles, from cut pile to low pile.
 It can also be either patterned or solid colors.
 Keep in mind, however, that certain carpet types and designs are more effective at hiding stains and dirt than others.

 - Easy cleaning: You can easily remove debris and dirt by vacuuming.
-You can also steam-clean or deep-clean your carpeting yourself or hire a professional to do it.
+You can also steam-clean or deep-clean your carpeting yourself or hire a professional.

 - Affordability: Carpet comes at a wide range of price points, with some styles being quite economical.
 Regardless of your budget, you will likely find a carpet type that works for you.